-CMT Engineering Laboratories (CMT) was authorized by Mr. Todd Merrill to conduct a design level geotechnical engineering and reconnaissance level geological study for a proposed single-family residence to be constructed on a 21.72-Acre property, the Merrill Parcel (Parcel #20-015-0012), located at about 5535 East Highway 39 in the Huntsville area, Weber County, Utah.
-The parcel is located on the south side of Ogden Valley as shown on Figure 1, Vicinity Map, and more detailed aerial coverage of the parcel is shown on Figure 2, Site Plan.
-Geological mapping of the parcel is included on Figure 3, Geological Mapping, and slope-terrain information is provided on Figure 4, LiDAR Analysis.
-The locations of our test pits and bore holes for our subsurface evaluation is shown on Figure 5, Site Evaluation.
+CMT Engineering Laboratories (CMT) was authorized by Mr. Riley Nelson to conduct a design level geotechnical engineering and reconnaissance level geological study for a proposed single-family residence to be constructed on a 5.255-acre property, located at about 5597 East Highway 39 in the Huntsville area, Weber County, Utah.
+The site is located on the south side of Ogden Valley as shown on Figure 1, Vicinity Map.
+A more detailed aerial coverage of the site is shown on Figure 2, Site Plan.
+Geological mapping of the site is included on Figure 3, Geological Mapping, and slope-terrain information is provided on Figure 4, LiDAR Analysis.
+The locations of our trench, test pits and bore holes for our subsurface evaluation is shown on Figure 5, Site Evaluation.

-The Merrill Parcel is presently occupied by an existing residence.
-It is our understanding the owners of the property wish to subdivide the parcel, and construct an additional residence at the location shown on Figure 2 and Figure 5.
-The subject parcel and surrounding properties are zoned by Weber County as Forest Zone FV-3 (Forest Valley Zone - 3) land-use zone.
+The site consists of a 5.255-acre property that is presently undeveloped.
+It is our understanding that a single-family residence is proposed to be constructed on the site at the location shown on Figure 2 and Figure 5.
+The subject parcel (the site) and surrounding properties are zoned by Weber County as Forest Zone FV-3 (Forest Valley Zone - 3) land-use zone.
 According to the Weber County Code of Ordinances (Weber County, 2019) the purpose of the Forest Valley Zone, FV-3 is to provide area for residential development in a forest setting at a low density, as well as to protect as much as possible the naturalistic environment of the development.
 The prescribed minimum building lot area in the FV-3 Zone is 3 acres (excluding cluster type provision areas), with single-family residences included as a permitted use.